janosg/dl_intro/docs/source/lecture_5.md

 ## Topic

-In this lecture we look at the basics of machine learning and work with sklearn for the firs time.
+In this lecture we work with huggingface datasets and look at tokenization

 ## Lecture Slides